 The classical Greeks, in their time, qualified love into four and more distinct categories: agape, eros, philia, and storge.
 Translated, and in order, the first means love of God; romantic love of a lover; love of friend; parental love.
 During the initial 126 Sonnets, Shakespeare sings in verse for a young fellow man.
 While Sonnet 29 partakes of the male-youth series, I would like to challenge you to consider which Greek love Shakespeare is calling on among the four.
-And notwithstanding let us begin where we previously departed upon the eighth line of Sonnet 29 of William Shakespeare.
-(If you've missed part one of the Analysis, and would like to start from start, please click here).
+And notwithstanding, let us begin where we previously departed upon the eighth line of Sonnet 29 of William Shakespeare.

-(For the purposes of our Analysis, you may be interested in a full text of Sonnet 29.
+(For the purposes of our analysis, you may be interested in a full text of Sonnet 29.
 The script at Sparknotes is handy dandy, providing the archaic Elizabethan version alongside a modern English rendition.
-Click here to view the material to follow beside.

-If you are instead interested in the structure and formulaic elements of the Shakespearean sonnet or poems generically, click here to view the first part of our Analysis.
-With that said, please enjoy the words of Shakespeare as he also considers love.)
+If you are instead interested in the structure and formulaic elements of the Shakespearean sonnet or poems generically.
+With that said, please enjoy the words of Shakespeare as he also considers love.

 With what I most enjoy contented least;

-You may well know that in a Shakespearean sonnet the poet has a mere ten syllables to form a line with.
+You may well know that in a Shakespearean sonnet, the poet has a mere ten syllables to form a line with.
 Each sound and word must be of significant import and contribute to the theme or narrative of the sonnet.
 In line eight, there is no exception as the speaker culminates what prior expressed self-abasement into a single succinct phrase.
-That, in spite of any, all, and what material acquisition, the speaker is lost in woe great woe and tragedy.
-Former lines mention of envy and more, deep admiration, of others—friends, talent, security—challenges the status quo and the already-acceptable accommodations the speaker maintains (“With what I most enjoy”).
+That, despite any, all, and what material acquisition, the speaker is lost in woe, great woe, and tragedy.
+Former lines mention envy and more, a deep admiration of others—friends, talent, security—challenges the status quo and the already-acceptable accommodations the speaker maintains (“With what I most enjoy”).
 A poignant keener insight reads that the speaker, loving and greatest enjoying poetry, is no longer even “contented” with its prospects.
-One comes to grasp the experience of utter doom when poetry itself, Shakespeare posits, is removed of its joy and refuge into death: only accentuated through the speaker’s willingness to create the Sonnet 29 regardless.
+One comes to grasp the experience of utter doom when poetry itself, Shakespeare posits, is removed of its joy and refuge into death: only accentuated through the speaker’s willingness to create Sonnet 29 regardless.

-The line nine issues a sudden—quite abrupt—change of tone and pace indicated under “Yet”.
-The most fascinating word in this line is “thoughts” since to our perspective, they are not “thoughts”.
-They are words and sentences, verses or lines, and then two revelations are discovered: we the audience are inside the speaker’s head the entirety of time, scrutinizing thoughts; and something of Shakespeare is as well revealed.
+Line nine issues a sudden—quite abrupt—change of tone and pace indicated under “Yet”.
+The most fascinating word in this line is “thoughts” since, to our perspective, they are not “thoughts”.
+They are words and sentences, verses or lines, and then two revelations are discovered: we, the audience, are inside the speaker’s head the entirety of time, scrutinizing thoughts, and something of Shakespeare is as well revealed.
 Poetry, to him, would appear to be a method of communication and congregation—within our minds—of each other’s different and strange worlds.
 In other words, a meeting of thoughts merging cohesively together for a true rebirth or affirmation of opinion.
 In the latter part of the line, the final word “despising” is powerful, a seeming term for suicide.
-To “almost” despise is to stay the speaker’s hand but to completely despise—then it is not far-fetched to value suicide in face of consummate self hate.
+To “almost” despise is to stay the speaker’s hand but to completely despise—then it is not far-fetched to value suicide in the face of consummate self-hate.
 Although the speaker nearly despises self, something “[y]et” motivates onward and truly gives purpose.

 Haply I think on thee, and then my state,

-It is at last on line ten is the speaker’s lover finally introduced.
+The speaker’s lover is finally introduced in Line 10.
 It is here the repetition of “thought[s]” from the earlier ninth line is superseded with the present form: “think” (haply means fortuitously or luckily).
-As Shakespeare in line nine upholds, thoughts constitute poetry’s formation; thence the tenth line possesses an alternative read, that is, “Haply I write [on thee]” or “Haply I sing sonnets about thee.”
+As Shakespeare in line nine upholds, thoughts constitute poetry’s formation; thence, the tenth line possesses an alternative read, that is, “Haply I write [on thee]” or “Haply I sing sonnets about thee.”
 The speaker follows up with “and then my state”, recalling far back to the second line where “my outcast state” was distinctive.
 However, this latter portion of line ten indicates an upcoming alteration: “then” conceives perhaps a shift in time whereas “[h]aply” thinking “on thee” promotes the sense of revival and renewal during this time.
-Concisely, line ten may be summarized in the speaker writing for the lover and, when the speaker does, a profound wave washes over and begins to amend the “outcast state”.
+Concisely, line ten may be summarized in the speaker's writing for the lover, and when the speaker does, a profound wave washes over and begins to amend the “outcast state”.
 Whenever I write poems for you, I encounter joy and all worldly covet removed

 Like to the lark at break of day arising

-Line eleven operates entirely with similes, comparing the speaker’s new revival or resurrection state to a lark (Old World songbird) singing singing on the dawning day.
+Line eleven operates entirely with similes, comparing the speaker’s new revival or resurrection state to a lark (Old World songbird) singing on the dawning day.
 A lark typically symbolizes the morning, the sunrise, a device pioneered by Shakespeare also in Romeo and Juliet: “It was the lark, the herald of the morn…” (III.v.6).
 In the play, the lark assisted Romeo’s leave from Juliet and his escape from Verona; in clear contrast to the revivalist spirit of Sonnet 29.
-The definite article preceding lark showers an image of some magnificence, declaring it was the lark not a lark that breaks the day into light.
-The final word “arising” proves all the more an insistence of the speaker’s awakening and restoration; the concept stemming from line ten’s joy of writing poems on love and “on thee”.
-And “arising” must have the lark, enormously likened to the speaker, arising from someplace where break of day never shines, or the night.
+The definite article preceding lark showers an image of some magnificence, declaring it was the lark, not a lark, that breaks the day into light.
+The final word “arising” proves an insistence on the speaker’s awakening and restoration; the concept stems from line ten’s joy of writing poems on love and “on thee”.
+And “arising” must have the lark, enormously likened to the speaker, arising from someplace where the break of day never shines, or the night.
 The speaker arises “[l]ike to the lark” at daybreak from the dark oppressive night and evening—a metaphor for despair.